 A Guide to Hormone Replacement Therapy – HRT

-HRT or Hormone Replacement Therapy is often talked about in the media but there is much misunderstanding and misinformation about the treatment.
+There is much misunderstanding and misinformation about Hormone Replacement Therapy, or HRT.
 HRT replaces female sex hormones, principally oestrogen and progesterone produced by the ovaries during a woman’s reproductive years.

 As the menstrual cycle becomes more irregular with increasing intervals between periods, most women will experience symptoms of oestrogen deficiency to some extent.
-The commonest of these are the hot flushes and night sweats, but there are often many other manifestations such as mood disturbance alteration in sexual function and complaints of dry skin and hair loss.
-Oestrogen def1c1ency may also lead to thinning of the bone mass (osteoporosis).
+The most common are hot flushes and night sweats, but can also include mood disturbance, changes to in sexual function, dry skin and hair loss.
+Oestrogen deficiency may also lead to thinning of the bone mass (osteoporosis).

 The introduction of Hormone Replacement Therapy can prove extremely effective at resolving these problems and improving quality of life.

 Can I take HRT?

 HRT is aimed at women who are both in the menopause and have menopausal symptoms.
 As with any medication there are associated risks so treatment should not be taken without a clear need.

 The majority of women will enter the menopause between 45 to 55 years of age.
 If you are diagnosed as being in early menopause, that is, under the age of 45, then you may still consider taking HRT.

 Menopausal symptoms can persist for a very variable length of time commonly 3-4 years but often much longer than this.

 HRT may not be suitable for you if:

 - You have suffered from breast or uterine cancer (oestrogen dependent tumours)